grayfallstown/paro-rs/README.md

 #### Additionally pâro requires:

-- You need to add the crate `uuid` with feature `v4` enabled to your dependencies
-- A websocket to connect to that handles calls to the `CallbackStore` and sends html to show to the client.
+- A websocket to connect to that handles calls to the `ParoApp` and sends html to show to the client.

 ## Trivia